Willow ptarmigan: Description

 The willow ptarmigan is a medium to large ground-dwelling bird and is the most numerous of the three species of ptarmigan.
 Males and females are about the same size, the adult length varying between 35 and 44 cm with a wingspan ranging from 60 and 65 cm.
 The weight is 430 to 810 g.
 It is deep-chested and has a fairly long neck, a broad bill, short feathered legs and a moderately short rounded tail.
 In the summer, the male's plumage is marbled brown, with a reddish hue to the neck and breast, a black tail and white wings and underparts.
 It has a red semicircular comb above each eye, which become red and prominent in the breeding season.
 The female is similar in appearance but with much smaller eye combs and has brown feathers scattered among the white feathers on her belly.
 During winter, the body plumage and two central tail feathers of both sexes becomes completely white, except for the black outer rectrices.
 Their wing feathers remain white all year round.
 Immature birds resemble the adults.

 The willow ptarmigan can be distinguished from the closely related rock ptarmigan (Lagopus muta) by its larger size and thicker bill and by the fact that it is not generally found above the tree line while the rock ptarmigan prefers more elevated, barren habitat.
 The summer plumage is browner and in the winter, the male willow ptarmigan lacks the rock ptarmigan's black stripe between the eyes and bill.
 The white-tailed ptarmigan (Lagopus leucura) in North America is smaller, has a white tail and finely-barred greyer plumage and lives permanently above the tree line.
-The distinctive British Isles subspecies L. l. scoticus (red grouse) was once considered a separate true British species but is now classified as a sub-species.
+The distinctive red grouse of the British Isles was once considered to be a subspecies.
 This moorland bird is reddish brown all over, except for its white feet.

 The voice is low-pitched and guttural and includes chuckles, repeated clucking sounds, and expostulations.
 When displaying, the male makes rattles and barking noises.